 A suggestion that is convincing on its own is further enhanced by terraces that invite you to relax and enjoy Madrid’s great food, which you will find in Calle Huertas.
 You can visit the same bar that Hemingway used to visit in the Plaza de Santa Ana, as a fantastic way of combining culture and pleasure.

 The Literary Quarter is undoubtedly an essential ingredient in the history and culture of Madrid.
-When visiting Madrid, make sure to wander its narrow streets and make contact with the same muses that inspired some of the greatest names in world literature.
+If you are looking for a luxury hotel 5 stars in the "Barrio de las Letras", the Gran Hotel Inglés is your best option, from here you can get lost in the streets of this Madrid neighborhood and make contact with the same muses that inspired some of the greatest names in world literature.
 Let’s take a look at the past of this legendary district and highlight the points that no one should miss.

 Where is the Literary Quarter?

 You should know that the Literary Quarter is not an official name, but one used by book lovers and visitors.
 The title is a homage to the intense literary atmosphere that infuses the area and which is still present in the form of the famous Teatro Español, the literary fragments in golden letters that adorn several streets, the House-Museum of Lope de Vega and Cervantes’ house.

 According to the tourist maps of Madrid City Council, the barrio lies in the area bordered by Carrera de San Jeronimo to the Paseo del Prado (Prado Museum Most Elegant Exhibitions), Calle de Atocha and Calle Cruz.
 Many people would argue that it should include the area from Cruz to Calle Carretas, the shopping zone that ends in Puerta del Sol.